Ivo-Balbaert/The_Way_to_Jai/book/02A_Setting_up_a_Jai_Development_Environment.md

 To achieve this, do the following:

     - On Windows: add the path to where jai.exe lives (for example c:\jai\bin) to the PATH system environment variable; here is how to do that:
-        • open Explorer, right-click This PC, Properties, then the System settings window appears
+        • open Explorer, right-click This PC, Properties, then the System About window appears
         • click Advanced system settings, then button Environment variables
-        • choose System Variables, Path, click button New, add c:\jai
+        • choose System Variables, Path, click button New, add c:\jai\bin
         • click OK on all open windows

     - On Linux/MacOs (or WSL2 in Windows): make a symbolic link like ln -s /path/to/jai/bin/jai /usr/bin/jai
         (for example: ln -s $HOME/jai/bin/jai /usr/bin/jai)

         Or add this line to your /etc/profile or $HOME/.profile: